Best Seller

 Jean Houston, PhD

 Jean Houston, PhD, a pioneer in human development, internationally renowned lecturer, scholar, and philosopher, and past president of the Association for Humanistic Psychology, has conducted seminars and worked in human development in more than 35 countries.
-She is the director of the Foundation for Mind Research in New York and the author of more than 16 books, including an autobiography, A Mythic Life.
+She was the director of the Foundation for Mind Research in New York and the author of more than 16 books, including an autobiography, A Mythic Life.

 Learn More about Jean Houston, PhDYou May Also Like